Florida man's nude yard work habit draws ire of neighbors

 "Have some respect ...
 Kids catch the bus here.
 It’s wrong," Estes added.

 Indecent exposure is illegal in public places in the state.
-But while some may be disturbed by the man’s choice to go in the nude, officials with the Martin County Sheriff’s Office told WBPF-News they're unable to take any action against him because the man is on private property and is “not touching himself inappropriately."
+But while some may be disturbed by the man’s choice to go in the nude, officials with the Martin County Sheriff’s Office previously told WBPF-News they're unable to take any action against him because the man is on private property and is “not touching himself inappropriately."

-The man, who has not been identified, declined an interview with WBPF-News, reportedly telling the news station that he and his family are “private people."

-FLORIDA MAN WHO TRIED TO KIDNAP CHILD TAKEN DOWN BY K-9, POLICE SAY
+Martin County Sheriff William Snyder told Fox News on Wednesday authorities are currently in the process of obtaining a warrant to arrest the man if he is spotted in the nude again.